10th December 2020

 Another pose you’ll see often in our Desk Yoga classes is a chair-supported backbend, which you can do any time of day to punctuate bouts of sitting.
 To do this, grip the outer edges of your seat, thumbs pointing forward, walk the feet out in front of you and lift the hips as high as you can into full extension, squeezing your glutes.
 This is also a brilliant stretch for the fronts of the shoulders and chest and, biomechanically, couldn’t be more removed from the shape our bodies make when seated, so it’s ideal for counteracting the effects of chair-sitting.

 The reality is, remote working isn’t disappearing any time soon.
 But with a few tweaks, we can improve our levels of comfort and productivity.
 If you’re interested in learning about how you can make working remotely better for you and your team, please get in touch with us!
-We offer virtual yoga classes, Desk Yoga, posture clinics, WFH Self-Care classes, and more.
+We offer desk-based yoga classes, desk-based Pilates classes, posture workshops, and more.
 Our virtual and in-person classes have connected us with over 400 offices in more than 68 cities around the world.
 Contact us to find out more.